 - Providing essential feedback

 - Converting more customers

-If these benefits are not enough, it is important to note that reviews are also searchable.
-Therefore if a customer writes about your great selection of used books, you may come up in more searches for used bookstores.
+If these benefits are not enough, it is essential to note that reviews are also searchable.
+Therefore, if a customer writes about your great selection of used books, you may search more for used bookstores.
 The bottom line is that utilizing Google Business profile reviews is one of the most cost-effective ways to market your business.

 How Can I Get More Google Reviews?

-Having reviews from past clients is social proof that you are a credible business.
-The best way to get reviews is to ask them to leave you a review after having recently conducted business with them.
+Reviewing past clients is proof that you are a credible business.
+The best way to get reviews is to ask them to leave you a review after recently conducting business with them.

 To make it easier for them to leave a review, provide a link that sends them right to your listing:

-- visit the Home page of you GMB profile
+- Visit the Home page of your GMB profile

 - Locate “Get More Reviews on the right-hand column

 - Email or text code to your happy clients